 Cinestill Alternative – Lomography 800Images via @nikita_sursin and @tofetakes

-Cinestill 50D is a daytime variant of Cinestill’s 800T.
-Where 800T is balanced for tungsten light, 50D is balanced for daylight – and Cinestill claims that it’s the sharpest and finest color film in the world.
+CineStill 50D is the daytime counterpart to CineStill 800T.
+While 800T is balanced for tungsten light, 50D is balanced for daylight – and CineStill claims that it’s the sharpest and finest color film in the world.

-This is due in part to the very low ISO of 50, which results in extremely fine grain and no loss of detail and information.
-Colors are pronounced differently than its 800T counterpart, while still being on the cooler side with less harsh tones and contrast.
+This is partly due to its very low ISO of 50, resulting in extremely fine grain and no loss of detail and information.
+Colors are more pronounced than its 800T counterpart, while still being on the cooler side with less harsh tones and contrast.

 Reflx Lab 250D

 Reflx Lab not only produces tungsten-balanced cinematic film conversions, but also daylight-balanced ones too!
-Enter Reflx Lab 250D – a color negative film with the Remjet layer still intact (meaning no halation).
+Enter Reflx Lab 250D – a color negative film with the Remjet layer still intact, meaning no halation.
 250D produces a balanced color palette with cool blues and warm gold tones.
-Contrast is calmer, and details are rich in highlights while still being retained in low light and shadows.
-It’s also a much finer grain solution compared to the 400 speed Cinestill 50D alternatives.
+The contrast is calmer, with rich details in highlights that are still preserved in low light and shadows.
+It’s also a much finer grain solution compared to the 400 speed CineStill 50D alternatives.

 Check out Reflx Lab 250D